 Next, we evaluated the keypad on each model, particularly looking for intuitiveness for awarding points and frustration and confusion for docking them.

 Finally, we docked points for microwaves that would slide around on the counter when the door was opened or closed, or the keypad hit.

 Defrosting isn't quite as important as simply heating food up, with most people using it much less frequently.
 This metric made up 20% of the overall score and only comprised of three tests.

 The first test was defrosting a 1 lb roll of ground turkey, using the "Defrost" setting and entering the correct weight.
 We flipped the roll if the microwave notified us to flip it during defrosting.
 We then scraped off all the defrosted meat and weighed the remaining frozen section, noting if we could break it apart or if it needed to go back in the microwave.

 Next, we took a frozen chocolate chip muffin and defrosted it by weight in each model, using the food setting that most closely matched.
 We rated the outside evenness and inside evenness of each muffin, looking for cool spots and just barely melted chocolate chips.

 This final test was evaluating how speedy the microwaves were.
-We heated up a beaker of water with the same amount in each microwave for a constant time, and determined scores by the temperature rise caused by each microwave.
+We heated up a beaker of water with the same amount in each microwave for a constant time and determined scores by the temperature rise caused by each microwave.

-Interested in how different models stacked up?
+Interested in how different models stack up?
 Take a look at our complete Microwave Review, or take a read through our Buying Advice article for more background on microwaves in general, or other buying tips.